 26.5.2.A.vii.
 In the instance of a building set back from the road by more than one hundred feet (100'), the Planning and Zoning Commission may allow installation of a wall mounted primary sign up to but not exceeding five percent (5%) of the total area of the wall on which it will be mounted.

 26.5.2.B.
-A building mounted secondary sign for all business and resort districts shall:
+A building mounted secondary sign for all business.

 26.5.3.B.i.
 Have a maximum sign area of twenty (20) square feet.